Atmosphere-NX/Atmosphere/docs/components/modules/ro.md

 # ro
-This module is a reimplementation of the Horizon OS's "ro" system module, which is responsible for loading dynamic libraries.
+This module is a reimplementation of the Horizon OS's `ro` system module, which is responsible for loading dynamic libraries.

 ## Extensions
 Atmosphère extends this module to allow libraries to be patched by files stored on the SD card.